Phuong-Le/phuong-github-pages/src/contents/pages/projects.md

   order: 2
 ---

-Here are some projects that I have done
+Check out some of my past and current projects

 {% for project in collections.projects %}
 - [{{ project.data.title }}]({{ project.url }})